 Billy Andrews (BA) one of the originals who surfed Blacks Beach died at the age of 73 from ALS.
 He was an icon to local tube-seekers since gracing the cover of Surfing magazine in 1964 surfing Blacks Beach, which made the surf spot famous.
 You could write an encyclopedia on Bill’s contributions to the Surfing World and La Jolla.
 While he can still control his hands — used them to take his own life.
 He was also a well-known photographer and had a website (A Day With BA) of all his photos and beach tidbits.

 Danny Sammons (June 10, 1948-Sept 2, 2018).
-Anyone that remembers Ocean Fresh, loved Danny.
+Anyone that remembers Ocean Fresh, knew and loved Danny.
 He was the original cook and made the, to-die-for-abalone sandwiches and fish and chips.
 Danny was fun loving and had that wonderful smile he was known for.

 Others, that Albert has not forgot, just has not had the time to post and get all the info on them yet.
 So please if you have more info about the people please make a comment or email us.